Tryptophan 2'-dioxygenase

 Thus, the 3 substrates of this enzyme are L-tryptophan, O_{2} and H^{+}, whereas its 3 products are (indol-3-yl)glycolaldehyde, CO_{2}, and NH_{4}^{+}.

 Classification

-This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
+This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as an oxidant and incorporating of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O miscellaneous.

 Nomenclature

 The systematic name of this enzyme class is L-tryptophan:oxygen 2'-oxidoreductase (side-chain-cleaving).
 Other names in common use include indole-3-alkane alpha-hydroxylase, tryptophan side-chain alpha,beta-oxidase, tryptophan side chain oxidase II, tryptophan side-chain oxidase, TSO, indolyl-3-alkan alpha-hydroxylase, tryptophan side chain oxidase type I, TSO I, TSO II, and tryptophan side chain oxidase.

 Biological role

 This enzyme participates in tryptophan metabolism.
 It employs one cofactor, heme.